 These examples might show up in the previous section, The Solution Section, instead of afterwards.
 That’s fine too.

 DO THIS: In The Examples section, share a few relevant examples that support your points in the Solutions Section.

 Giving examples makes your articles unique, shows you’re a coach who has clients (credibility), and shows your savvy.

 Section 5.
 The Takeaway

 Here’s where you summarize the main point of the article again and the reason for taking the learning seriously.

-DO THIS: Re-mention on the pain/struggle/challenge and remind your reader of the goals/desires/outcomes for taking action.
+DO THIS: Restate the key pain/struggle/challenge and the goals/desires/outcomes for taking action.